haleyrc/stele/README.md

 Posts in `stele`, as with most SSGs, are written in markdown with some minimal frontmatter.

-`stele` will look for any files in the `posts/` subdirectory with a `.md` extension and do some processing based on the file name and frontmatter.
-Posts should be named following the format `YYYYMMDD-post-name-here.md` where `YYYYMMDD` is the "authored" date of the post and `post-name-here` is a descriptive name for the post.
+`stele` will load and parse any files in the `posts/` subdirectory with a `.md` extension.
 As with pages, the post name should be URL-safe as it will be converted in to a slug for the post in the final assets.

 The post content should follow the format: